‘After School Satan Club’ sparks religious freedom debate in Virginia

 CHESAPEAKE, Va.
-(WAVY) — The announcement of an “After School Satan Club” at a primary school in Virginia caused concerned among many local parents.
+(WAVY) — The announcement of an “After School Satan Club” at a primary school in Virginia caused concern among many local parents.

 A flyer circulated on social media, which announced the club and its planned launch at B.M.
 Williams Primary School in Chesapeake on Dec.
 15.